aschrein/aschrein.github.io/_posts/2025-09-01-conv_for_gfx.markdown

 Everything is a feature vector.

 As all we do is just load some vector of values per pixel, multiply it by a matrix and then store that back - pretty straightforward compared to traditional shader workloads.
-So my point is that this pixel-feature-vector centered point of view makes it easier to think about common operations as we don't really care that much about the width and heights or batch size during inference.
+So my point is that this pixel-feature-vector centered point of view makes it easier to think about common operations as we don't really care that much about the width and heights or batch size during inference, same way we don't care about the specific pixel locations most of the time for traditional shaders.
 Also this helps when working with hw matrix multiplication instructions.

 ![](/assets/conv_for_gfx/conv_diagram.png)